telent/slab/README.md

 * switch termite for something still maintained (alacritty?)

-* don't let sway suspend the device without warning when ssh sessions active
+* don't let sway suspend the device without warning when ssh sessions active sudo -b systemd-inhibit --mode=block --why="SSH session" sleep 300

-* improve networkmanager ui to work with touch input
+* improve networkmanager ui to work with touch input (nmtui not quite it)

+* periodic wake from sleep to check for network activity (emails or chat client messages or whatever).

+   timerfd_create(CLOCK_BOOTTIME_ALARM) apparently does this: write a program that calls it in a loop then prods networkmanager to establish a connection.
+Anything running that wants to poll a server when the network is up can register with networkmanager (I assume) to find out when that's the case, and we should save the battery hit of having 16 apps spin up the radio on 16 different five minute intervals

 * missings apps
-  - dialler
+  - dialler (WIP see pkgs/beehive)
-  - messaging (SMS etc)
+  - messaging (SMS etc) (chatty will do)
   - waydroid?
   - totp

+* touch-aware app laucher?

+   all apps: for i in ${XDG_DATA_DIRS//:/ /} ; do ls $i/applications/*.desktop ;done

 * (hardware/pinephone) find out why it doesn't charge on usb2

+* brightness setting

 * firefox
   - automate layers.acceleration.force setting
+  - find something faster? luakit? netsurf?